annotation/text-fabric/docs/Api/General.md

         ???+ note "May be nested"
             Templates within a quantifier may contain other quantifiers.
+            The idea is, that whenever a search template is evaluated, the outer level of quantifiers in it gets interpreted.
+            This interpretation gives rise to one or more templates to be constructed and run.
+            Those new templates have been stripped of the outer layer of quantifiers, and when these templates are executed, the 2nd level quantifiers have become outer.

     ??? caution "Restrictions"
         Due to the implementation of quantifiers there are certain restrictions.

+        * Quantifiers always come beneath an atom line; the list of quantifiers must follow that atom line immediately; no ordinary atoms may come between an atom and its quantifier list.`
         * The keywords of a quantifier must appear on lines with exactly the same indentation as the atom they quantify.
         * The names accessible to the templates inside the templates of a quantifier are:
           * the name of the atom that is quantified (if that atom has a name);
           * names defined in the template itself;
           * `templateH` may use names defined in `templateA`;
-          * `templateO`*i* may not use names defined in `templateO`*j*
+          * `templateO`*i* may not use names defined in `templateO`*j* ;
-          * names defined outer quantifiers are not accessible in inner quantifiers
+          * names defined outer quantifiers are not accessible in inner quantifiers.
-          * quantifiers cannot be nested *directly* in each other.
-Each quantifier must refer to an atom.
+          * when you nest quantifiers, think of the way they will be recomposed into ordinary templates.
+This dictates whether your quantifier can be valid or not.

     ??? caution "Indentation"
         Indentation in quantifiers will be stripped.
 All templates in a quantifier will be